CodecoolGlobal/language-tutor-java-Enci21/README.md

 2. Menu screen

 ![demomenu](demomenu.png)

 3. Add new words

-4. Decide with how many words you want train with
+4. Decide with how many words you want to train with

 5. Train